Netcracker/KubeMarine/documentation/Installation.md

 All these actions are performed in a sequence as described above.
 You can specify only some types of actions or all at once.
 Short and full configuration formats are available.

 **Warning**: Before you start working, ensure to check that you have all the necessary dependencies in the repositories you are using.
-You can configure the necessary repositories in the [yum](#yum) section of inventory.
+You can configure the necessary repositories in the [package_manager](#package_manager) section of inventory.

 **Warning**: This section is specific to different OS families.
 Ensure that you use the proper definition format for your OS distributive - it may differ from the presented examples in this document.